Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

 Attempts to canonicalize SMILES, and the proprietary nature of the Daylight canonicalisation algorithm, have led to inconsistencies between implementations and research teams \citep{david2020molecular}, though the OpenSMILES initiative has mitigated this issue by providing a standardized grammar.

-Importantly, as a data type, strings by themselves provide no guarantees about the structure of the validity of the data.
+Importantly, as an untyped data format, a string does not by itself enforce semantic invariants (e.g.\ valence constraints, charge consistency, or well-formed stereochemical annotations); those guarantees live in external parsers, validators, and toolchain conventions.

-While SMILES and its extensions remains useful tools for encoding and sharing molecular structures, its limitations constrain its applicability in modern cheminformatics and machine learning workflows.
+While SMILES and its extensions remain useful tools for encoding and sharing molecular structures, its limitations constrain its applicability in modern cheminformatics and machine learning workflows.
 Extensions to SMILES to fix problems, and the problems they themselves introduce, are discussed in a later section.

-\subsection{SELFIES}
+\subsubsection{SELFIES}

-SELFIES (Self-Referencing Embedded Strings) \citep{krenn2020self} solves arguably the most pressing issue with SMILES: syntactic invalidity.
+SELFIES (Self-Referencing Embedded Strings) \citep{krenn2020self} addresses a major practical issue with SMILES: syntactic invalidity.
 They create a ``100\% robust'' representation, which would translate to soundness in the terminology of logic or computer science.
 In particular, they present a Context Free Grammar (CFG) where all sequences of terminal symbols represent molecular graphs (soundness) and all molecular graphs can be represented (completeness -- but only up to the limited CFG they have created, see Fig. \ref{tab:selfies_rules}).
-The CFG of SELFIES can be translated into sum and product notation as every CFG can be represented by an algebraic data type \citep{syrotiuk1984functional}.
+The CFG of SELFIES can be translated into sum and product notation as every CFG can be represented by an Algebraic Data Type \citep{syrotiuk1984functional}.

-In attempting to retain semantic as well as syntactic validity after mutation, SELFIES uses a table of derivation rules, with overloading of terms to encode valence information \cite{krenn2022selfies}.
-Although successful in maintaining semantic validity after mutation (with the given set of rules, for small biomolecules), and as sucessfully demonstrated with GANs and VAEs\citep{krenn2020self}, the overloading of terms makes the grammar more complicated.
-The authors claim that SELFIES may be more readable then SMILES for large molecules, although they acknowlede that ``Read-ability is in the eye of the beholder''\citep{krenn2020self}.
-We personally behold SELFIES as not being human readable, but invite readers to draw their own conclusions.
+In attempting to retain semantic as well as syntactic validity after mutation, SELFIES uses a table of derivation rules, with overloading of terms to encode valence information \citep{krenn2022selfies}.
+Although successful in maintaining semantic validity after mutation (with the given set of rules, for small biomolecules), and as successfully demonstrated with GANs and VAEs\citep{krenn2020self}, the overloading of terms makes the grammar more complicated.
+The authors claim that SELFIES may be more readable than SMILES for large molecules, although they acknowledge that ``Read-ability is in the eye of the beholder''\citep{krenn2020self}.
+In practice, SELFIES tokens can be less directly interpretable than SMILES substrings, because the mapping from tokens to familiar chemical motifs is less transparent; whether this matters depends on the use case (human inspection vs model robustness).

-Machine learning algorithms would also have to implicitly learn the rules of the grammar \citep{david2020molecular}.
-Despite the authors claim that SELFIES may be more ``machine readable'' this remains a conjecture.